emdash/uConsole_sway_config/README.md

     multiple on the current workspace.
 - Configures `swaybar` with workspace switcher, clock, and battery status.
 - Brightness control keys work
+- Starts helper script to convert gamepad input to key presses.

 #### Key Bindings